Opana Abuse Symptoms, Side Effects, and Addiction Treatment

 Teen Opana Abuse

-Painkiller abuse also poses other dangers, such as fatal overdose, and male teens may be especially at risk.
+Painkiller abuse also poses other dangers, such as that of fatal overdose, and male teens may be especially at risk.
 Studies found that males aged 15-24 are almost 4 times more likely to die from an opioid overdose than their female counterparts (Calcaterra, Glanz, & Binswanger, 2013).